maxludden/MaxGradient/README.md

 ## Color

 The final main component of <span class="violet-purple-wipe">MaxGradient</span> is expanding the <span class="purple-blue-wipe">rich.color.Color</span> class.
-The <span class="rainbow-wipe">MaxGradient </span>.<span class="lightblue-cyan-wipe">Color</span> class can still parse and utilize the <span class="cyan-lime-wipe">rich.color.Color</span>'s <a class="lime-yellow-wipe" href="https://rich.readthedocs.io/en/latest/appendix/colors.html" alt="Rich Standard Colors">standard colors</a> but in addition to Hex and RGB colors, it can also parse RGB Tuples as well as X11 color names.
+The <span class="rainbow-wipe">MaxGradient </span>.<span class="lightblue-cyan-wipe">Color</span> class can still parse and utilize the <span class="cyan-green-wipe">rich.color.Color</span>'s <a class="green-yellow-wipe" href="https://rich.readthedocs.io/en/latest/appendix/colors.html" alt="Rich Standard Colors">standard colors</a> but in addition to Hex and RGB colors, it can also parse RGB Tuples as well as X11 color names.
 I've also included the colors that <span class="rainbow-wipe">MaxGradient</span> uses to create random gradients from for convenience.
 The follow are the available named colors as well as there hex and rgb colors:

 <img src="Images/available_colors.svg" >